rajveersinghcse/Email-Classification/README.md

 ## Introduction

-The aim of this project is to develop a machine learning model capable of accurately categorizing emails into abusive and non-abusive categories.
+This project aims to develop a machine-learning model capable of accurately categorizing emails into abusive and non-abusive categories.
 This can be particularly useful for email providers, social media platforms, and other online communication platforms to filter out harmful content and ensure a safer environment for their users.

 ## Dataset